Clare Devine: Reception

 For her portrayal of Clare, Bissix was won "Villain of the Year" at the 2007 British Soap Awards.
 She was also nominated for "Best Actress".
 The following year she won "Best Exit" and "Spectacular Scene of the Year" for her departure storyline.
 Clare won the "Favourite Love-to-Hate Character" and "Best Exit" prizes at the 2007 Hollyoaks Awards.
 Industry experts named Clare one of the "top 100 British soap characters" in a What's on TV poll.
+Bissix was longlisted for "Best Villain" at the 2026 Inside Soap Awards, whilst "Clare & Sienna's final showdown" was longlisted for "Best Showstopper".

 Bissix also played Clare Bates in rival soap-opera EastEnders.
 The characters shared similarities and a writer from The Herald suggested that Bissix actually played an identical role between the two shows.
 Bissix has acknowledged the comparisons but noted that Clare Devine lacks emotion, kills people and taunts little children.
 Bissix has also claimed that men are scared of her because of the "super bitch" role.

 Clare was featured on a list of "bunny boilers" compiled in the Radio Times.
 Writer Gareth McLean described her as "Devine by name, devilish by nature, Clare married Max for his money and then repeatedly tried to kill him for it.
 She made enemies easily, notably Warren and Justin, and when she was pushed over a balcony and almost killed, the list of suspects was longer than the electoral roll."
 His colleague Johnathon Hughes described her as a "bitchy blonde" and "one of the show's most iconic bad girls who schemed her way through the village."
 Digital Spy's Green wrote of his disappointment of Clare's 2009 return.
 He branded Clare as a "fabulous character" deserving more than being "a mere plot device" in other character's departures.
 However, 53 per cent of readers were pleased with the return.
 Green also described the "Who pushed Clare?" storyline as a "dramatic moment", adding she is the show's "resident bitch".